-Move the pointer over the Name: box and press Ctrl U to delete the default name.
+Click Select on the Name: box and press Ctrl U (hold down Ctrl and press U) to delete the default name.
 Then type in the name you've decided on.
-(See Renaming a floppy disc on page 32 for more information on disc names).
+(See Renaming a floppy disc on page 34 for more information on disc names).